 - Snap pictures of Geopark Shetland – Shetland is one of three geoparks in Scotland.
 As you explore, pay attention to the natural features around you – this land is millions of years old and contains world-class examples of geology.

-There are lots of great places to eat in Shetland, including Hay’s Dock and Fjarå Coffee in Lerwick and the Scalloway Hotel in Scalloway.
+There are lots of great places to eat in Shetland, including Fjarå Coffee in Lerwick and Busta House Hotel in Brae.
 Look out for local produce, including seafood, lamb, beef and vegetables, in restaurants throughout the islands.

 Ferry – the ferry from Aberdeen to Lerwick on Shetland takes around 12 – 13 hours (travelling through the night) and runs all year round.
 Book your tickets with NorthLink Ferries.